emailverifyapicom/jQuery-plugin/README.md

 	});
 </script>
 ```
-By default the email field will be verified on blue (when it loses focus) and when it's form is submitted.
+By default the email field will be verified on blur (when it loses focus) and when it's form is submitted.
 The verification results will appear to the right of the field by default and will use our default styling.

 **Note:** A valid domain ACL / license is required in emailverifyapi.com for client side script to work.
+[Click here to request a license][1].

 ### Advanced Usage
 Every part of the plugin's functionality configurable in the easiest way possible.
-Here are some examples of what you can do.
+Here are some examples of what can be done.
 The fill list of options are in the next section.

 ```html
 <script type="text/javascript">